CharamileDesigns/DUMB_IdiotConnector/README.md

 This is a print that will allow you to connect two blasters barrel to barrel.
 You can have EPIC PLUNGER SEAL BATTLES OF HISTORY by firing both blasters at the same time.

-There's also `EXTRA_DarticleAccelerator`, an alternate `Core` print that has a viewing window so you can shoot a dart out of each blaster and smash them together in the middle.
+There's also `EXTRA_DarticleAccelerator`, an alternate `Core` print that has a viewing window so you can shoot a dart out of each blaster and smash them together in the middle for relativistic levels of stupid and fun.

 ## Why did you make this?